Nebraska Home Selling Process

 Most prospective home buyers think that they can buy a “for sale by owner” home for less than market value because they know the homeowner isn’t having to pay a Realtor commission.
 This places downward pressure on the sales price up front.
 However, if you simply reduce your price, you are handing the Realtor’s commission to your home buyer, yet still having to do all of the work of selling your home.
 That is not a sound market pricing strategy and you lose out in the end.

 Pricing a home for sale appropriately requires doing some work, starting with looking at information from recent local comparable home sales.
 The MLS is the best source of this data, but it will not be available if you do not list your home with a Realtor.
 You can instead use public records data from the assessor’s office or register of deeds.
 Some local newspapers report recent sales, but relying on such reports is not the most complete method of analyzing sales data.
 If an appraisal has been done recently, that can be instructive.
 Local market and economic information is relevant as well.
 The market is always changing, so the price needs to be appropriate for today’s market.
+If your home been listed for sale for a while without finding a buyer, you should periodically reevaluate the market and consider price changes.

 Nebraska law requires nearly all sellers of homes to provide the buyer with disclosures addressing the condition of the property and the presence of lead-based paint.
 There is no exception for homeowners selling their home themselves.
 These disclosures inform potential buyers of any information that might impact their decision to buy the home.
 The seller’s property condition disclosure statement identifies preexisting defects and other pertinent information about the house’s condition, including the foundation, roof, siding, HVAC systems, utilities and rodent or termite problems.
 There are serious consequences for failing to adequately disclose known defects.
 The outcome could be an effort to void the sale or even a lawsuit to request money damages in court.
 The Nebraska Real Estate Commission has an official form for the Seller’s Property Condition Disclosure Statement.